YarKolot/YarKolot/README.md

-A 15-year-old student currently studying programming at a technical school.
-Proficient in Python and JavaScript, with knowledge in C++, PHP, SQL, and web development technologies like HTML and CSS.
-There are no projects yet, but some really good will appear soon.
+A 15-year-old student currently studying programming at college.
+Kind of roficient in Python and JavaScript, with some knowledge in C++, PHP, SQL, and web development technologies like HTML and CSS.
+There are no projects yet, but some really good will appear soon (or no).